mthdr/tom-quickshell-sysmon/README.md

    ```
 3. Edit configuration variables in the shell.qml file to suit your needs.  netDev, cpuTempSensors..., etc...

-4. Run the dashboard using the quickshell daemon execution engine:
+4. Run the dashboard using the quickshell command.
+This will run the shell.qml file by default.
    ```bash
    qs
    ```
-This will run the shell.qml file by default.

 5. Setup autostart at login.
    ```bash
    cp quickshell-panel.desktop  ~/.config/autostart/